-EDU 195 Special Topics in Education.....variable 1-4 cr. hrs.
+CSC 295 Special Topics in Computer Sciencevariable 1-4 cr. hrs.

-Deals with current topics in education not covered in other courses are covered.
-Topics will vary at discretion and need of the department.
-No topic will be offered more than twice within three years.
+On demand.
+Includes such course offerings as Facilities Management and Computerized Farm Records.
+No topic/problem will be offered more than twice in three years.
 May be repeated three times with different topics.
-Topic to be listed on student's permanent academic record.
+Topics to be listed on student's permanent academic record.